On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are coverings for the canonical topology but not for the fpqc topology

-In both examples, $b$ is actually non-singular, i.e. identifies $S$ with its $R$-dual, as in the context of Frobenius algebras.
+In both examples, $b$ is actually nonsingular, i.e. identifies $S$ with its $R$-dual, as in the context of Frobenius algebras.

 Let us turn to examples where $X$ is {\it normal}.
-In fact, such examples already occurred in \cite[1.4.1.1]{RG}, albeit not quite explicitely: the presentation of \cite{RG} delineated axiomatically a category of possible examples; they were the first published examples showing that {\it the fpqc topology is strictly coarser than the canonical topology}\footnote{the authors are not aware of any other such example in the meantime, before the above more elementary examples (of Frobenius type).}.
+We shall rely on a construction due to Raynaud and Gruson \cite[1.4.1.1]{RG}, who proved for the first time that {\it the fpqc topology is strictly coarser than the canonical topology}\footnote{the authors are not aware of any other such example in the meantime, before the above more elementary examples (of Frobenius type).}.
+However they did not provide an example of a \emph{finite} canonical covering which is not an fpqc covering.
+In the sequel we will refine their construction and provide such an example.